atrsoftgmbh/atrshmlog/readme.txt

 write to the filesystem.
 Alternatives are processes that write to a database.

-Supported databases are MariaDB, PostgreSQL, Oracle, Cassandra.
+Supported databases are Mysql/MariaDB, PostgreSQL, Oracle, Cassandra.

 You can also use a filestore first and then transfer to database, without the need of an intermediate text file.